Maryland women pour it on Alabama 100-64 to reach Sweet 16 - WTMJ

 Alabama finally showed some life to start the third quarter.
 Maryland missed its first two shots and consecutive 3-pointers from the Crimson Tide cut the lead to 22.

-That was enough for Maryland coach Brenda Frese, who won a national championship in 2006.
+That was enough for Frese, who won a national championship in 2006.
 After Frese called timeout, the ball pressure and quick ball movement returned and a 7-0 run with a 3-pointer from Chloe Bibby had the lead back to 29 in a blur.

+“Today was about emptying the tank,” Frese said.
+“We wanted to go hard, and play hard for 40 minutes.”

 UP NEXT

-Maryland advances to play the winner of Wednesday night’s matchup between No. 3 UCLA and No. 6 Texas.
+Maryland advances to play the winner of Wednesday night’s Hemisfair Region matchup between No. 3 UCLA and No. 6 Texas.

 FLIPPING THE SCRIPT

-Maryland and Alabama squads met in the second round of a tournament for the second time in less than 48 hours, with an opposite result.
+Maryland and Alabama squads met in the second round of an NCAA Tournament for the second time in less than 48 hours, with an opposite result.
 The second-seeded Alabama men blew out the 10th-seeded Terps 96-77 in Indianapolis on Monday night.

 BUILDING ALABAMA